Bilal4110/ImgSteg/README.md

 pip install numpy
 ```

-For a full guide on installing all the necessary the libraries for this program, please view the following link: https://github.coventry.ac.uk/pages/CUEH/5062CEM/labs/tutorials/OpenCV_WSL/
+For a full guide on installing all the necessary libraries for this program, please view the following link: https://github.coventry.ac.uk/pages/CUEH/5062CEM/labs/tutorials/OpenCV_WSL/

 ## Instructions